 Design rules are a set of instructions for the PCB layout tool to follow.
-Each and every aspect of the design is covered in the design rules.
+Each and every aspect of the design is covered in the PCB constraint settings.
 PCB design rules can be broadly classified as:

 - Electrical design rules: Deal with electrical characteristics such as impedance, frequency, etc.

 - Physical design rules: Associated with parameters like trace width, via sizes, differential pairs, etc.